Raviteq/adrapid-api/source/index.html.md

 Orders may be tracked in real time using *server-sent events*.
 Alternatively, a request may also be sent to an URL of choice, if specified in the order request.

-### API URL
-The base URL for all API requests is `http://api.adrapid.com/`.
-A set of public methods are available as specified in this document.

 # Authentication